 Windows Defender Antivirus, System Center Endpoint Protection, and Microsoft Security Essentials are compatible with the 2018 Windows security updates and have set the required registry key.

 Windows 10, Windows 8.1, Windows Server 2012 R2 and Windows Server 2016 Customers

 Microsoft recommends all customers protect their devices by running a compatible and supported antivirus program.
 Customers can take advantage of built-in antivirus protection, Windows Defender Antivirus, for Windows 8.1 and Windows 10 devices or a compatible third-party antivirus application.
-The antivirus software must set a registry key as described below in order to receive the latest Windows security updates.

 Windows 7 SP1 and Windows Server 2008 R2 SP1 Customers

 In a default installation of Windows 7 SP1 or Windows Server 2008 R2 SP1, customers will not have an antivirus application installed by default.
 In these situations, Microsoft recommends installing a compatible and supported antivirus application such as Microsoft Security Essentials or a third-party anti-virus application.
-The anti-virus software must set a registry key as described below in order to receive the latest Windows security updates.

 Customers without Antivirus